Longwater1234/WedemyServer/README.md

 ***

-[^1]: In production, for BROWSER clients, ensure both your Backend and Frontend share the same root domain and set `session.cookie.Secure=true` (strictly https) otherwise Cookies will not persist in Client's browser.
+[^1]: In production, for BROWSER clients, ensure both your Backend and Frontend share the same ROOT domain (same-site), and set `session.cookie.Secure=true` (strictly https), for Cookies to work properly.
+Otherwise, replace cookies with token X-AUTH-TOKEN, see SecurityConfig.java.
 Learn
 more: [WebDev](https://web.dev/samesite-cookies-explained/)